-The bald boy in Fist of Unicorn, Mang Hoi, was cast in the above boat sequence because Hoi in Cantonese means sea.
+The bald boy in Fist of Unicorn, Mang Hoi, was in the boat sequence because Hoi in Cantonese means sea.
 Mang Hoi, ahoy!
 Ahna spoke of a deleted scene involving Bolo beating up one of the island workers.
-In the novel, it’s Oharra who gives the savage yet succinct beating because the man accidentally drops a crate into the sea.
+In the novelization, it’s Oharra who gives the savage yet succinct beating because the man accidentally drops a crate into the sea.
 When Lee is walking to his room, he slowly walks so as to assess how he is going to be stealthy at night.

 Like in Game of Death II (a.k.a.
 Tower of Death), we see Lee going in his room before noticing a book written by himself.
 This suspense-setting scene implies an acutely astute awareness that Han has of his guest.
 When Roper enters his own room, it’s readily apparent that it’s meant to reflect his Hugh Hefner wannabe status – right down to the waterbed.
 His drink of choice is Chivas Regal.
 At the banquet, Roper tells Williams that the palace reminds him of Vietnam where you couldn’t put your finger on it.